eherra/catebook/README.md

 You can scroll the photos with buttons **previous** and **next** which will appear on top the photo.
 In the case of you are at index 0 at the album, **previous** button disappears and at index 9 or at last photo of your album - **next** button disappears.

 ### Friends
-On platform you send friend requests to other cates, and if they accept the request - you will become friends.
+On platform you can send friend requests to other cates, and if they accept the request - you will become friends.

-You can accept and see your friendlist from your profile page from button ***See friends***.
+You can accept friend requests and see your friendlist from your profile page from button ***See friends***.

 ### Error cases